BookingSync/operations/README.md

 ### Dependency Injection

-Dependency injection can be used to provide IO clients into the operation.
+Dependency injection can be used to provide IO clients with the operation.
 It could be DB repositories or API clients.
-The best way is to use Dry::Initializer for it since it provides an ability to define acceptable types.
+The best way is to use Dry::Initializer for it since it provides the ability to define acceptable types.

 If you still prefer to use ActiveRecord, it is worth creating a wrapper around it providing Dry::Monad-compatible interfaces.